Stonesjtu/go-docker/docker-files/prod/README.md

 All components of GO-Docker can run as separate containers.

-Example configuration files are available in this directory.
+Example configuration files are available in https://bitbucket.org/osallou/go-docker/src under docker_files/prod directory.
 They should be adapted to your local configuration.

 In examples, fake authentication is used (any user with no password control).
 If user does not exists on system, it will create a fake user in the container.